swarch-2f-rootly/2f/Prototype_4/clustering/README.md

 The recovery time was measured for three services by deleting pods and measuring the time until new pods became ready.
 API Gateway recovered in 12 seconds, Reverse Proxy recovered in 14 seconds, and Authentication Backend recovered in 35 seconds.
 These times are all below the 60 second target, demonstrating efficient automatic recovery.
 Recovery times vary based on pod startup time, image pull requirements, and readiness probe configuration.
 Services with faster startup times and simpler health checks recover more quickly than services with longer initialization periods.

-**Conclusion**: The Cluster Pattern with N+1 tactic is successfully implemented in GKE.
+**Conclusion**: The Cluster Pattern with N+1 schema is successfully implemented in GKE.
 All tested services maintain 100% availability during pod failures.
 The system automatically recovers by recreating failed pods, with measured recovery times of 12 seconds for API Gateway, 14 seconds for Reverse Proxy, and 35 seconds for Authentication Backend.
 These recovery times vary based on service startup characteristics but all remain below the 60 second target.
 The Active/Active cluster configuration ensures continuous service operation without manual intervention.